MonaSang1999/IBM-DataScience/README.md

 It's important to note the distinction between Relative Absolute Error (RAE) and Residual Sum of Squares (RSS):

- - Relative Absolute Error (RAE): Measures the average absolute difference between actual and predicted values relative to the average absolute difference between actual values and their mean.
+ - Relative Absolute Error (RAE): Measures the average absolute difference between actual and predicted values relative to the average absolute difference between actual values and their mean. **(R-squared: 1-RAE** It represents how close the data values are to the fitted regression line.
+The higher the R-squared, the better the model fits your data. )

  - Residual Sum of Squares (RSS): Calculates the sum of the squared differences between actual and predicted values.